When you’re new to budgeting, it can be really difficult to figure out how much money you should be spending on each area of your life.

 Finally, you’ll have $600 to spend on savings and debt repayment.
-This money is to be used for two things: saving for an emergency and paying down debt.
-And if you’ve got student loans (as I know many of us do), then that money is probably going toward your student loans.
+This money is to be used for two things: money and paying down debt.

 I think the 50/30/20 rule is a great budgeting method, but it doesn’t work for everyone.

 First, this method might not work if you live in an area with a high cost of living or if you have a low income.
 In both of those cases, you’ll almost certainly be spending more than 50% of your monthly income on needs.

 The 50/30/20 budget also might be problematic for those with a lot of debt.
 Millennials and Gen Z-ers with student loans, I’m talking to you!